syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `BindingContext` of your page to bind `ViewModel` properties to the chart.
+Set the `PersonViewModel` instance as the `BindingContext` of your page to bind `PersonViewModel` properties to the chart.

-N> Add namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.
+N> Add namespace of `PersonViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.

 {% tabs %}